Making Hope A Reality: Early Intervention for Infants and Toddlers With Disabilities

 • collaboration between public health, child welfare and early intervention services to ensure children in the child welfare system are screened.
 Additional funding should be provided to support increased screening and referral efforts

-2. Permanently authorize and fully fund Part C of the IDEA.
+Permanently authorize and fully fund Part C of the IDEA.

 The 2004 reauthorization of IDEA continued Part C as a discretionary grant program without permanent authorization.
 In addition, Part C funding is unusually designated as payor of last resort, requiring that all federal, state, local and private resources be exhausted prior to using Part C funds.
 As states continually struggle with the need to adjust or expand the array of resources to support an integrated early intervention system, they are faced with financing systems that are unstable, inadequate, and complex.
-It is important to permanently authorize the Part C program with a sufficient and stable base of funding.
-Doing so will ensure responsive and effective services and supports for infants and toddlers with or at risk of developmental delays or disabilities and their families—significantly boosting the promise of a bright future for children, families, and communities.

-3. Include at-risk infants and toddlers in the state’s definition of eligibility for Part C services.
+Include at-risk infants and toddlers in the state’s definition of eligibility for Part C services.

-Part C allows states to provide services to infants and toddlers who are at risk of developmental delay.
 States may include children with a history of significant biological or medical conditions (e.g., low birth weight or failure to thrive) and/or children who are at risk due to environmental factors such as poverty, homelessness, substantiated child abuse or neglect, parental age, parental illegal substance abuse, and parental mental illness.
-As of February 2008, only five out of 56 states and territories serve at-risk children, even though it is well documented that young children with multiple risk factors are the most vulnerable to poor health and development.
+As of 2021, only eight states serve at-risk children, even though it is well documented that young children with multiple risk factors are the most vulnerable to poor health and development.
 States should expand their definitions to include these at-risk infants.

-5. Expand access to inclusive early care and education experiences for infants and toddlers across diverse settings.
+Expand access to inclusive early care and education experiences for infants and toddlers across diverse settings.

-Infants, toddlers, and their families thrive when they are able to live, learn, and play in the “natural environments” in their own communities—including the settings in which children without disabilities participate.
-To ensure inclusive experiences, children with disabilities and developmental delays should have full access to early care and to education, health, social, and recreational services.
+Infants, toddlers, and their families thrive when they are able to live, learn and play in the “natural environments” in their own communities—including the settings in which children without disabilities participate.
+To ensure inclusive experiences, children with disabilities and developmental delays should have full access to early care and to education, health, social and recreational services.
 Successful inclusion requires collaboration at all levels, appropriately trained personnel, cultural responsiveness, and a framework that emphasizes parent-child and peer interactions in typical routines and natural environments.

-6. Invest in the professional development of the early intervention workforce.
+Invest in the professional development of the early intervention workforce.

 Research clearly links well-trained and qualified providers to better child outcomes.
 Expert consultation and training for providers is necessary to effectively support infants, toddlers, and their families who confront significant child developmental disabilities, experience special health care and mental health needs, or face the stresses of poverty, substance abuse, and child maltreatment.
 Training should be targeted to: